Aquamarine Properties, Meaning, Facts and Photos

 What is Aquamarine?

-Blue topaz which is also heated can sometimes be mistaken for aquamarine.
-Without careful inspection it can be difficult to tell one from the other.
-One of the main differences is aquamarine is far more expensive than topaz and stones in larger sizes are rare.
+Blue topaz which is also heated, can sometimes be mistaken for aquamarine.
+Without careful inspection, it can be difficult to tell one from the other.
+One of the main differences is that aquamarine is far more expensive than topaz, and stones in larger sizes are rare.

-Meghan Markle wore an aquamarine cocktail ring on her wedding day.
-It originally belonged to Diana Princess of Wales.
+Meghan Markle wore an aquamarine cocktail ring on her wedding day which originally belonged to Diana, Princess of Wales.

-An aquamarine tiara, necklace and earrings were made for the late Queen Elizabeth II.
-They all featured large rectangular aquamarine stones set alongside diamonds.
+An aquamarine tiara, necklace, and earrings were made for the late Queen Elizabeth II.
+Each piece featured large rectangular aquamarine stones set with diamonds.
+The president of Brazil gave the necklace and earrings to her in 1953 as a coronation gift.

 The colour of aquamarine can vary from the deepest shade of green to the lightest blue.
 It's caused by impurities of iron within the mineral beryl.

-Aquamarine is widely used as a gemstone.
-It grades 7.5 to 8 on Mohs scale of mineral hardness.
+Aquamarine, which is widely used as a gemstone, grades 7.5 to 8 on the Mohs scale of mineral hardness.

-Most of the finest crystals come from Brazil, Mozambique, Madagascar, Nigeria, Zambia, Angola and India.
+Most of the finest material comes from Brazil, Mozambique, Madagascar, Nigeria, Zambia, Angola and India.

 Aquamarine Healing Properties

 This captivating gemstone is renowned for its blue-green colour.
-The meaning of "aquamarine" comes from the Latin words "aqua marina" meaning "water of the sea."
-As such it has long been associated with the soothing calming energies of water.
+The name 'aquamarine' comes from the Latin word 'aqua marina,' meaning 'water of the sea.'
+As such, it has long been associated with the soothing, calming energies of water.

-Aquamarine promotes a sense of tranquility and relaxation.
+Aquamarine promotes tranquility and relaxation.
 When used with meditation it enhances clarity and encourages a deep state of serenity.

 Aquamarine encourages change.
 It strengthens intuition to support decision-making and enhances communication skills.

-Its gentle and compassionate energy assists in the release of emotional baggage, facilitating healing and promoting harmony within relationships.
+Its gentle and compassionate energy assists in releasing emotional baggage, facilitating healing and promoting harmony within relationships.

 It's believed to encourage forgiveness, compassion and understanding.
 This can help you to let go of resentment and promote healthy emotional connections.